 - From the menu bar, click Tools and choose Accounts

 - Select the e-mail address you’re having issues with, click Remove and then OK.

-- To re-add the account, click again the Tools menu from the menu bar, and choose Accounts.
+- To re-add the account, click on the Tools menu from the menu bar again and choose Accounts.

 - Click Add, and select Email account.

 - Type in your e-mail address, password, and display name, and click Next again.